Regulation in the packaging industry is increasing continuously

 Regulation is increasing in the packaging industry, and changes are expected during the next years.
 What is the status of the packaging industry regulation in the spring of 2024?
 We have gathered the main updates for our blog.

-The amount of packaging waste has been increasing annually, and on average, a resident in the EU produced 189 kg of packaging waste in 2021, while the amount was 155 kg in 2012.
+The amount of packaging waste has been increasing annually.
+On average, a resident in the EU produced 189 kg of packaging waste in 2021.
+To compare the amount was 155 kg in 2012.
 A Finnish resident produced an average of 159 kg of packaging waste in 2021.

-At the end of 2023, the European Parliament approved a proposal for a new Packaging and Packaging Waste Directive, which aims to reduce the amount of packaging waste as one goal.
+At the end of 2023, the European Parliament approved a proposal for a new Packaging and Packaging Waste Directive.
+One of the goals is to reduce the amount of packaging waste.
 The directive includes requirements for packaging materials, their reusability, and recycling.
 If implemented, the directive would cover all types of packaging regardless of materials, as well as all packaging waste regardless of origin.

-In the future, the generation of packaging waste should be avoided, meaning that primarily packaging material should be reduced, and single-use packaging should be replaced with reusable packaging.
-The general targets for reducing the amount of packaging waste are 5% by 2030, 10% by 2035, and 15% by 2040.
+In the future, the generation of packaging waste should be avoided.
+This means that primarily packaging material should be reduced, and single-use packaging should be replaced with reusable packaging.
+The general targets for reducing packaging waste are 5% by 2030, 10% by 2035, and 15% by 2040.
 For plastic packaging, the targets are even tighter: 10% by 2030, 15% by 2035, and 20% by 2040.

 If the packaging cannot be reused as it is, it should be recyclable.
-Challenges to the recyclability of packaging arise, for example, in the case of food products, as the characteristics and requirements of the products for their shelf life and hygiene cause additional demands.
+Challenges to the recyclability of packaging arise, for example, in the case of food products.
+This is due to the characteristics and requirements on the products’ shelf life and hygiene causing additional demands.
 The recyclability of food packaging may not be so straightforward, as various coatings and multiple materials are often needed in packaging.
 In addition, using material that has already been recycled once is not straightforward in food packaging.
 For example, the cleanliness of recyclable plastic cannot always be guaranteed, making it unsuitable for use in food packaging.

 The Packaging and Packaging Waste Directive would bring requirements for labelling as well, in order to increase consumer awareness.
-Considering the entire lifecycle of the packaging, it should meet safety and durability requirements, be recyclable, and the proportion of problematic substances should be minimized.
+Considering the entire lifecycle of the packaging, it should meet safety and durability requirements.
+On top of that it should be recyclable, and the proportion of problematic substances should be minimized.
 Especially in the EU, there is a desire to prohibit the addition and use of slowly degrading per- and polyfluoroalkyl substances (PFAS) and bisphenol A (BPA) in food packaging.

 Sustainability in the packaging industry is not uncomplicated

 Packaging materials and their impacts, for example, on greenhouse gas emissions, are not as uncomplicated as you could think.
-Even though it is assumed that plastic bags made from biomaterials or partially recycled plastic are lower-emission options, in reality, their greenhouse gas emissions can be equal to or even greater than those of conventional plastic bags.
+It is often assumed that plastic bags made from biomaterials or partially recycled plastic are lower-emission options.
+However in reality, their greenhouse gas emissions can be equal to or even greater than those of conventional plastic bags.
 In addition, it should be remembered that bio-based materials, such as bioplastics, are not necessarily biodegradable.

 In general, it is good to reduce the use of fossil raw materials, such as plastic materials.
 However, packaging made from alternative materials may not necessarily withstand the same level of wear and tear as those made from primary materials.
 Primarily, cardboard and paper packaging are environmentally friendlier options, especially when proper post-consumer recycling is ensured.
 The most important thing is that the packaging protects the product.